alex-andria/Muncher/README.md

 * Authentication and authorization: Allows users to sign in or sign up and have an account saved to the local database.
 * Create a match room: Users can create a new match room and share their room code for one other person to join.
 * Join a match room: Users can join a match room with a room code shared with them.
-*I nteractive card swipe: Users can swipe cards left or right or click on the corresponding buttons.
+* Interactive card swipe: Users can swipe cards left or right or click on the corresponding buttons.
 * Instantaneous cuisine matching: The matched cuisine is instantly displayed after both users swipe right on the same cuisine.

 ### Tech Stack